What’s a holistic dentist, and why may you need one? We investigate

 Root Canals: Not a Good Idea

-“You need a root canal” is now almost as common as hearing you need a filling – 60m are performed around the world each year.
+“You need a root canal” is now almost as common as hearing you need a filling – over 15 million are performed in the USA alone each year.
 Dentists will tell you it’s the only way to keep a diseased tooth.
 Yet – why would you want to keep something dead and diseased in your mouth?
 And just how safe are root canals?
 What is the science behind their being a non-toxic alternative to tooth extractions?

 These questions are not new.
 Indeed, way back in the early 1900s, one Dr. Weston Price and the Mayo Clinic described finding bacterial growth in root canals that could be transferred into animals and create the same diseases the donor human had in from 80 to 100 percent of the animals.
 Heart disease, in particular, could be transferred 100 percent of the time.
 This research has since been suppressed by the various Dental Associations in the United States.